 The McClellan Oscillator's overall goal is to measure how much money is in the stock market.
-This measurement of liquidity is useful because the more liquidity the Market has, the higher it will go!
+This liquidity measurement is useful because the more liquidity the Market has, the higher it will go!

 What Is The McClellan Oscillator?

-A combination of a rising index and a falling oscillator is a warning that the index is about to start going down, while, when the index is on the decline and the oscillator is on the rise, this is an indication that the index is about to start rising.
+A combination of a rising index and a falling oscillator is a warning that the index is about to start going down, while, when the index is on the decline and the oscillator is on the rise, this indicates that the index is about to start rising.
 This is what is referred to as divergence.

 A change that is noticeable, such as a move of 100 points or more from a negative reading to a positive one is referred to as a breadth thrust.
-If this occurs, it may be an indication that a strong reversal from a downtrend to an uptrend is about to occur.
+If this occurs, it may indicate that a strong reversal from a downtrend to an uptrend is about to occur.

 Readings +150 indicate the indicator is overbought, while -150 indicates the indicator is oversold.